Gitfoe/ChadCounting/README.md

 ## Commands
 The following commands could be used:
-- `/setchannel`: sets the counting channel the bot will be active in.
+- `/set channel`: sets the counting channel the bot will be active in.
-- `/setreactions`: allows you to change the way the bot reacts when you count.
+- `/set reactions`: allows you to change the way the bot reacts when you count.
-- `/setbanning`: allows you to change banning settings, for instance, the ban duration.
+- `/set banning`: allows you to change banning settings, for instance, the ban duration.
-- `/currentcount`: shows you the current recorded count in case you're unsure.
+- `/count current`: shows you the current recorded count in case you're unsure.
-- `/highscore`: shows the server's high score and the average score.
+- `/count highest`: shows the server's high score and the average score.
-- `/userstats`: gives counting statistics of a user and tells you if you're a chad.
+- `/stats user`: gives counting statistics of a user and tells you if you're a chad.
-- `/serverstats`: shows the ranks of all users in the server based on their counting performance.
+- `/stats server`: shows the ranks of all users in the server based on their counting performance.
+- `/stats global`: shows the best servers participating in ChadCounting.
 - `/banrate`: shows how hard you will be penalized for making a mistake at different counts.
 - `/help`: gives basic information about ChadCounting.